Trump officials' defiance over Abrego Garcia's deportation is 'shocking,' appeals court says

 The Justice Department appealed after Xinis on Tuesday ordered sworn testimony by at least four officials who work for U.S. Immigration and Customs Enforcement, the Department of Homeland Security and the State Department.

-The 4th Circuit panel unanimously denied the government's request for a stay of Xinis' order while they appeal.
-Its opinion says the executive and judicial branches of the federal government “come too close to grinding irrevocably against one another in a conflict that promises to diminish both.”
+The 4th Circuit panel denied the government's request for a stay of Xinis' order while they appeal.

-“This is a losing proposition all around," they wrote.
-"The Judiciary will lose much from the constant intimations of its illegitimacy, to which by dent of custom and detachment we can only sparingly reply.
-The Executive will lose much from a public perception of its lawlessness and all of its attendant contagions.”
+“The relief the government is requesting is both extraordinary and premature," the opinion says.
+"While we fully respect the Executive’s robust assertion of its Article II powers, we shall not micromanage the efforts of a fine district judge attempting to implement the Supreme Court’s recent decision.”

 Wilkinson, the opinion's author, was regarded as a contender for the Supreme Court seat that was ultimately filled by Chief Justice John Roberts in 2005.
 Wilkinson's conservative pedigree may complicate White House efforts to credibly assail him as a left-leaning jurist bent on thwarting the Trump administration's agenda for political purposes, a fallback line of attack when judicial decisions run counter to the president's wishes.